Strumień: History

 In 1573–1577 the town together with Skoczów and their surrounding villages were sold to Gottard von Logau, and formed state country.
 (Note: Apart from Skoczów and Strumień 11 villages belonged to the state country: Brenna, Górki Małe, Kiczyce, Kowale, Lipowiec, Łazy, Wieszczęta, Wiślica, Zabłocie, Zarzecze and Zbytków, and furthermore Mnich was established at that time) It was retrieved by Adam Wenceslaus in 1594.

 Since 1653 it belonged to Teschener Kammer.
 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The town became a seat of a legal district in the political district of Bielsko.
 According to the censuses conducted in 1880, 1890, 1900 and 1910 the population of the town dropped from 1731 in 1880 to 1579 in 1910.
 In 1880 the majority of its inhabitants were native Polish-speakers (83.6%) followed by German-speakers (15.4%) and Czech-speakers (16 or 1%).
 In the next years the Polish-speaking population dropped down to 45% in 1910, whereas German-speaking citizens grew in number up to 54.5% in 1910, Czech-speaking persons dwindled to 8 or 0.5%.
 In terms of religion in 1910 majority were Roman Catholics (1484 or 94%), followed by Jews (67 or 4.2%) and Protestants (28 or 1.8%).
 The town and especially its southern surroundings were also traditionally the northernmost area inhabited by Cieszyn Vlachs, speaking Cieszyn Silesian dialect.
 The growth of German language, then prestigious language of the state, can be partially attributed to various reasons, including cultural cringe of indigenous Slavic denizens.

-After World War I, fall of Austria-Hungary, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Poland.
+After World War I, fall of Austria-Hungary, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became again part of Poland.
+According to the 1921 census, Strumień had a population of 1,566, 94.0% Polish, 3.77% German, 1.98% Jewish and 0.19% Czech.

 Following the invasion of Poland by the German army it was annexed by Nazi Germany at the beginning of World War II (as Schwarzwasser again).
+At least three local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.
 After the war it was restored to Poland.

 In 1975–1998 it was a part of the Bielsko-Biała Voivodeship and since 1999 it belongs to Silesian Voivodeship.